franz-vh/lrnn/README.md

 <p align="center"><img src="docs/ulrnn.JPG" width="300"></p>

-In this system, the encoder, also known as hierarchical locally recurrent neural network (**HLRNN**), learns, in a self-supervised way, representations of its input at different levels of abstraction.
+In this system, the encoder, also known as hierarchical locally recurrent neural network (**HLRNN**), learns, in a self-supervised way, representations of the input at different levels of abstraction.
 The decoder, on the other hand, can be used for prediction and action selection.
 The encoder is basically a stack of locally recurrent blocks (LRBs), which are shallow self-supervised representation learning systems for temporal data (and an updated version of the earlier neocortex-inspired locally recurrent neural network, **NILRNN**, designed as an efficient model of the feedforward circuits in areas of the neocortex):

 <p align="center"><img src="docs/lrb.jpeg" width="400"></p>